GarrettPauley/FunctionalJava/notes.md

-// Chapter 3: Strings, Comparators and Filters.
+## Strings, Comparators and Filters.

 Iterating over a string
 ``` java